rxdu/libxmotion/planning/docs/doxygen/mainpage.md

 ## Known Issues

-* A* search algorithm currently only works with nodes that have attribute "location_".
+* (Solved) A* search algorithm currently only works with nodes that have attribute "location_".
 This attribute is used to calculate heuristic cost.
 A more general method may need to be implemented in the future.